For some reason cremation has long been

 charge.

-The cremated remains are returned to the pet owner, Veterinary facility, or
+The cremated remains are returned to the pet owner, veterinary facility, or

-Questions Commonly Asked.
+Questions Commonly Asked

 "What is the difference between Private and Communal Cremations?"

-Each pet is cremated privately and the cremated remains
+A private cremation is when the pet is cremated privately and the cremated remains

 "What are cremated remains?"
 Only calcified bone fragments remain after cremation.